Who we are

 We help our members realise their professional ambitions in the global economy.

-The ACS is a member of International Federation of Information Processing (IFIP).
+The ACS is a member of International Professional Practice Partnership (IP3).
 The IP3 vision under the auspices of IFIP is a global partnership that will define international standards of professionalism in ICT; create an infrastructure that will encourage and support the development of both ICT practitioners and employer organisations; and give recognition to those who meet and maintain the required standards for knowledge, experience, competence and integrity.

 South East Asia Regional Computer Confederation